ALEXIS CHESNEY MS, ND, LAC

 What to Do After a Tick Bite

-After removing a tick, it is helpful to note when and where the exposure occurred, how long the tick may have been attached, and whether any symptoms develop in the days or weeks that follow.
+After removing a tick, it is helpful to note when and where the exposure occurred, how long the tick may have been attached, and to watch for symptoms up to 4-6 weeks after the bite.
 Not all tick bites result in infection, but early awareness allows for timely evaluation if concerns arise.

 Because ticks can transmit multiple infections, symptoms may vary widely and may not appear immediately.
 Education, observation, and individualized decision-making are key following a tick bite.